jonmartz/FinalProjectML/README.md

 # FinalProjectML

 What's in this project?
+(Based on a ML course by Pr.
+Lior Rokach, BGU)

 This project includes the execution and the statistical comparison of these four algorithms: